FlorianSW/cftools-discord/README.md

   * `allowedStats`: An array of available/allowed statistics.
     This list needs to contain only known statistic values (see the example config for available ones).
     If the user requests a statistic, which is not listed in this allow-list, no leaderboard will be rendered.
+  * `numberOfPlayers`: The number of maximal entries rendered in the leaderboard (defaults to 7).

 * `details`: Prints some general server information, like the current time, players online, etc.